-In contrast to the uni-directional coupling, for the bidirectionally (also called mutual or two-way) coupling, both drive and response systems are connected in such a way that they mutually influence each other's behavior.
-Many biological or physical systems consist of bi-directionally interacting elements or components, examples range from cardiac and respiratory systems to coupled lasers with feedback.
+By contrast to the uni-directional coupling, for the bi-directionally coupling (also called mutual or two-way), both drive and response systems are connected in such a way that they mutually influence each other's behaviour.
+Many biological or physical systems consist in bi-directionally interacting elements or components, examples range from cardiac and respiratory systems to coupled lasers with feedback.